A Cram\'er-von Mises Approach to Incentivizing Truthful Data Sharing: A Truthful Mechanism in a Bayesian Setting

 \subsection{A General Mechanism with Feature Maps}

-We now extend our mechanism and to handle data from arbitrary multivariate distributions.
-The key modification is the introduction of feature maps: functions chosen by the mechanism designer that transform high-dimensional data into single-variable distributions to apply our mechanism to.
+We now extend our mechanism and to handle data from arbitrary distributions.
+The key modification is the introduction of feature maps: functions chosen by the mechanism designer that transform general data distributions into $\RR$--valued distributions to apply our mechanism to.

-\paragraph{Feature maps.} We define a feature map to be any function $\featmap:\RR^\datadim\rightarrow\RR$ which maps the data to a single variable distribution.
-We will see that any collection of feature maps $\{\featmapl:\RR^\datadim\rightarrow\RR\}_{\featind=1}^\numfeat$ which map the data to a collection of single variable distributions supports a truthful mechanism.
+\textbf{Feature maps.} We define a feature map to be any measurable function $\featmap:\dataspace\rightarrow\RR$ which maps the data to a single variable distribution.
+We will see that any collection of feature maps $\{\featmapl:\dataspace\rightarrow\RR\}_{\featind=1}^\numfeat$ which map the data to a collection of single variable distributions supports a truthful mechanism.
 However, some feature maps perform better than others depending on the use case, so we allow the mechanism designer flexibility to select maps.
 For Euclidean data, coordinate projections may suffice, while for complex data like text or images, embeddings from deep learning models are more appropriate (as used in our experiments in \S\ref{sec:real-world-experiments}).

-\paragraph{Algorithm~\ref{alg:general-cvms} description.} The mechanism designer first specifies a collection of feature maps, $\{\featmapl\}_{\featind=1}^\numfeat$ based on the publicly known prior $\bayesprior$.
+\textbf{Algorithm~\ref{alg:general-cvms} description.} The mechanism designer first specifies a collection of feature maps, $\{\featmapl\}_{\featind=1}^\numfeat$ based on the publicly known prior $\bayesprior$.
 After this, Algorithm~\ref{alg:general-cvms} can be viewed as applying Algorithm~\ref{alg:single-var-cvms} for each feature $\featind\in[\numfeat]$, making use of $\featmapl$ to map general data in $\dataspace$ to $\RR$.

 The following theorem shows that Algorithm~\ref{alg:general-cvms} is truthful, which is a result of the same arguments made in Theorem~\ref{thm:single-var-cvms-properties}, now repeated for each feature map.
 For MIB, we require an analogous condition to the one given in Theorem~\ref{thm:single-var-cvms-properties}, stating that more data leads to a more informative posterior distribution for at least one of the $\numfeat$ features.
 To state this formally, we first extend Definition~\ref{def:prior-degnerate}.